Vertex Ramsey properties of randomly perturbed graphs: Proof of the perturbed threshold

 This leaves us with the case when both $K_{r_i+1}$ and $H_i$ have edges.
 Again, by definition, we have $m^*(K_r, H; k) \ge \beta(K_{r_i+1}, H_i)$.
-Thus, since $p = \omega(n^{-1/m^*(K_r,H;k)})$, Theorem~\ref{thm:kreuterthresholds} shows we should expect $G(n,p)[V_i]$ to be $(K_{r_i+1}, H_i)_v$-Ramsey.
-However, we need this to be true for all sets $V_i$ that could arise, and also need to find popular monochromatic copies of $K_{r_i+1}$ or $H_i$, and thus we apply Theorem~\ref{thm:robustKreuter1} instead.
+Thus, since $p = \omega(n^{-1/m^*(K_r,H;k)})$, Theorem~\ref{thm:kreuterthresholds} shows we should expect $G(n,p)[U_i]$ to be $(K_{r_i+1}, H_i)_v$-Ramsey.
+However, we need this to be true for all sets $U_i$ that could arise, and also need to find popular monochromatic copies of $K_{r_i+1}$ or $H_i$, and thus we apply Theorem~\ref{thm:robustKreuter1} instead.

-Note that the sets $V_i$ that arise are the common neighbourhoods of a bounded number of vertices, and hence there are only polynomially many possibilities.
-Moreover, as these are always neighbourhoods of popular subgraphs, there is some constant $\eta_0 > 0$ such that $\card{V_i} \ge \eta_0 n$.
+Note that there is some constant $s = s(r,H;k)$ such that the sets $U_i$ that arise are the common neighbourhoods of a set of at most $s$ vertices, and hence there are at most $n^s$ many possibilities for the sequence $(U_i : i \in [k])$.
+In particular, this is far fewer than the $\exp(n^c)$ allowed by Theorem~\ref{thm:robustKreuter1}.
+Moreover, as these are always neighbourhoods of popular subgraphs, there is some constant $\eta_0 > 0$ such that $\card{U_i} \ge \eta_0 n$.